Mac Running Slow? 9 Ways to Fix a Slow Mac

 Why Is My Mac So Slow?

 Working on a slow Mac is really frustrating.
-But before we learn how to speed up Mac, let’s take a look at the possible reasons why your Mac is running slow.
+But before we learn how to speed up your Mac, let’s take a look at the possible reasons why your Mac is running slow.

 A variety of reasons can lead to a slow Mac.
 The main ones are: